parthindia47/sniffer_bot/README.md

 ### Important Points :

 1) it's been noticed and identified that this code have issues while running on linux based system and using nested threding and network call. code runs fine on windows 10 system.
+2) We encourage use of open source software , following tools can be used :
+   * Open Office
+   * notepad++ / atom editor
+   * python3
+   * git client